 85% of adults think that a company’s website when viewed on a mobile device should be as good or better than its desktop website.

 Additionally, when it comes to Google search results, websites that are mobile friendly may soon start outperforming those with only desktop content.
 Google has begun mobile-first indexing, which prioritizes mobile sites by boosting the rank of mobile-friendly web pages.
-In addition to these aforementioned design-related steps, you should implement search engine optimization (SEO) best practices as well, but we’ll save that for another article.
+In addition to these aforementioned design-related steps, you should implement search engine optimization (SEO) best practices and other tactics to increase website views.

 Summing it all up